Before you start writing up your research, it’s important to have a good idea of which journal you want your paper to be published in.

 Familiarizing yourself with your chosen journal’s instructions for authors (IFAs) is a key part of writing your paper and preparing to submit.
 The IFAs tell you exactly what the journal’s editorial board expects to see, including details of specific processes to follow to make sure there are no problems should your article be accepted.

 The best way to determine how to structure your article is to study your target journal.
+The right manuscript structure can boost your chances of publishing success.

 Look through the journal’s instructions for authors, but also take the time to read a selection of articles already published there to see how they are structured.
 This will help you to understand what the editor may be looking for.